Valeriy Gorban: Ring races

-For quite a long period of time, Valeriy Gorban has acted in parallel both in rallying and in ring racing.
-In the Ukrainian championship, he started only twice, during 2006 – but even so, having won 4 races (two in each of the stages), he became the vice-champion of Ukraine in A3 class.
+For quite a long period, Valeriy Gorban has acted in parallel both in rallying and in-ring racing.
+In the Ukrainian championship, he started only twice, during 2006 – but even so, having won 4 races (two in each of the stages), he became the vice-champion of Ukraine in the A3 class.
 However, most of Gorban's round starts took place at the German Nürburgring circuit as part of the German championship for many hours of VLN racing.

 Debut in the endurance race fell in 2004.
 The debut starts for Honda Civic brought two wins in the class.

-2005 did not bring catwalks in the class and next season Valeriy Gorban moves to the BMW M3 E46.
+2005 did not bring catwalks into the class and the next season Valeriy Gorban moved to the BMW M3 E46.
 Since 2006, Valeriy's partner has been Stanislav Gryazin for many years.
 In the three races of the season, an international blow has extracted one bronze and one silver in the class, and the finish in the top twenty has become common.

-In 2007 comes the first joint victory in its class, a little later and the second, three finishes in the first ten of the absolute test showed the level of the crew, which 2008 starts with the next update of equipment, this time at the disposal of Valeriy and Stanislav Porsche 996 RSR, which allowed to fight for victories on the North loop.
-In 9 races of the season, the crew finishes 6 times in the top-10, once the crew was a step from the podium of the absolute standings, 4th place remained the highest achievement of Valery in the absolute standings of the VLN races.
+In 2007 came the first joint victory in its class, a little later and the second three finishes in the first ten of the absolute test showed the level of the crew.
+2008 started with the next update of equipment, this time at the disposal of Valeriy and Stanislav Porsche 996 RSR, which allowed to fight for victories on the North loop.
+In 9 races of the season, the crew finished 6 times in the top 10, once the crew was a step from the podium of the absolute standings, 4th place remained the highest achievement of Valery in the absolute standings of the VLN races.

-In 2008 Valeriy Gorban took part in the cult race ADAC Zurich 24h Rennen, the international crew saw the finish in the tenth place of the absolute standings.
+In 2008, Valeriy Gorban took part in the cult race ADAC Zurich 24h Rennen, the international crew saw the finish in tenth place in the absolute standings.

-In 2009, joint performances could not be continued because of the refusal of the German Consulate to extend the visa to Stanislav Gryazin, Valeriy Gorban only went on a start in the crew with Olexii Kikireshko and Ralph Wagner, but 2 in the class. remained the only and for today the last finish of Kiev in the endurance race.
+In 2009, joint performances could not be continued because of the refusal of the German Consulate to extend the visa to Stanislav Gryazin, Valeriy Gorban only went on a start in the crew with Olexii Kikireshko and Ralph Wagner, but 2 in the class. remained the only and for today the last finish of Kyiv in the endurance race.